Positive Peer Relationships

 - Peer acceptance relates positively to GPA in middle school; in fact, research shows that positive peer relationships can explain up to 40% of adolescents’ academic achievement.

-- Positive peer support also predicts adolescents’ health and well-being and their emotional and behavioral engagement with school, an effect that increases over time.
+- Positive peer support also predicts adolescents’ health and well-being (across cultures) and their emotional and behavioral engagement with school, an effect that increases over time.

 - Likewise, teens whose close friends are prosocial are much more likely to set prosocial goals and behave prosocially themselves in the future.